extra2000/elk-box/README.md

 Go to `Stack Management` > `Security` > `Users` and create a new username with role `user`.

+To prevent Kibana error `Unable to update ui setting, error code 403` for read-only users, go to `Stack Management` > `Index patterns` and set an `index` as default.

 ## Configuring Elasticsearch for Logstash permissions